KeyValueSoftwareSystems/siren-react-native-inbox/README.md

 ```

 #### Style customization
-Here are the custom style options for the notification icon
+Here are the custom style options for the notification icon:
 ```js

     type StyleProps = {